-- Opaque or colored contact lens can give the appearance of an iris to improve one's appearance, or for cosmetic purposes, as well as to improve vision and reduce glare/photophobia.
+- Opaque or colored contact lenses can give the appearance of an iris to improve one’s appearance, or for cosmetic purposes, as well as to improve vision and minimize glare/photophobia.

-- Sunglasses can also help with symptoms of photophobia and glare.
+- Absorptive sunglasses can also help with symptoms of photophobia and glare.

 - Some individuals also may be candidates for surgical placement of an artificial iris, though this procedure may be associated with complications.